dabrahams/magoo/ImplementationNotes.md

   tests exercise everything.
 Especially once the system in the bullet above is set up, this duplication could be eliminated.

+- Some effort was made to distinguish the grammar for patterns that bind at least one variable (see the `binding` symbol) from those that are just expressions.
+This distinction ensures that the parser disallows initializations like `var 3 = 3`, that don't bind any variables, but it adds a lot of grammar complexity, and is probably better/simpler to handle in the typechecker (and may fall out of statically ensuring irrefutability).

 ## Things you might want to consider changing.

 Obviously you can make any change that makes sense to you, but there are a few